Responsibility for policy: Chief Operating Officer

-- Details of the University's all-inclusive international travel insurance scheme are available in iWaikato.
+- Details of the University's international travel insurance scheme are available in on the University’s website.

-- Travel insurance must be arranged with the University's brokers through the Financial Services Division using the travel insurance application form on the University's website; under no circumstances are staff permitted to arrange travel insurance for travel on University business through other insurers.
+- Travel insurance must be arranged with the University's insurance provider, Allianz, using the travel insurance application form on the University's website; under no circumstances are staff permitted to arrange travel insurance for travel on University business through other insurers.

 - Staff are advised to arrange insurance cover well in advance of international travel on University business.

 - Standard insurance for international travel on University business is arranged by the University at no charge to the staff member's cost centre.

 - Where travel on University business requires high-cost insurance cover (i.e. for travel to ‘do not travel’ or ‘avoid non-essential travel’ areas), the portion of the premium in excess of regular insurance cover will be recharged to the cost centre concerned.

 - Staff who elect to undertake private travel in conjunction with travel on University business are required to make their own travel insurance arrangements for the period of personal travel and to personally meet any associated insurance costs; personal travel insurance can be arranged at the University rate through the University's travel insurance company.